nuejs/www/blog/tailwind-misinformation-engine/index.md

 </nav>
 ```

 The more generic the name, the more reusable it is.
-He used the famous [media object][media] as a prime example of re-usable CSS.
+He used the famous [media object][media] as a prime example of reusable CSS.

 [media]: //www.stubbornella.org/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/

-Adam, however, interpreted content-independent class names quite differently.
-Instead of moving towards more generic semantic names, he decided to create a full-blown language to inline styling rules directly to HTML:
+But that's not how Adam understood the sentence.
+Instead of moving towards more reusable class names, he introduced a custom grammar to inline styling rules directly to HTML:

 [code]
   <!-- "uilist" -->